Is Your Team Stuck in the Change Cycle? Here are the Right Things to Say

 It’s important to recognize and understand the normal emotions and behaviors that happen throughout the change process.
 By having this knowledge, you will be better prepared to handle the various situations that change can throw their way, and shepherd your teammates through the process.

-We have combined our Engagement and Accountability model (Change model) with William Bridges Phases of Transition model and the emotions that are present as people move through the transition and change process.
+We have combined our Engagement and Accountability model (change cycle model) with William Bridges Phases of Transition model and the emotions that are present as people move through the transition and change process.

-See below for the natural stages of change and some of the questions and statements you can use to help your team:
+See below for the natural stages of the change cycle and some of the questions and statements you can use to help your team:

 - Disbelief Stage – Team will feel fear, denial, anger, sadness, disorientation, frustration and uncertainty.
 Recommended leader response: